Manoela-Calabresi-Portfolio/agent-ombu-urban-lab/README.md

 ![page 4.2.png](images/page 4.2.png)

 ![page 4.3.png](images/page 4.3.png)

-## 🚀 Features

-- 🌍 Define a city, topic, and timeframe for your research
-- 🔍 Search government reports, journals, strategy docs & more
-- 🧠 Summarize key documents using GPT
-- 📦 Save, compare, and refine your Research Box
-- 🔮 Co-create spatial hypotheses in the Hypothesis Lab
-- 🧪 Start a dialog to iteratively improve your research question

-## 🧠 Smart Search Architecture (Detailed)

-This app uses a hybrid AI search workflow to retrieve and summarize relevant urban planning documents.
-The core logic combines **LLM summarization** with **semantic search** powered by third-party tools.

 ### 🔎 1.
 Tavily API — AI-powered Web Search
 [Tavily](https://www.tavily.com/) is an intelligent search API optimized for LLMs.
 It's used to retrieve high-quality, up-to-date sources (e.g., government reports, journal articles, policy briefs) based on the user's research prompt.